Learn about the possession of a .50 BMG in California here.

-Basic Information about the .50 BMG
+Basic Information About the .50 BMG

 The .50 BMG is a kind of firearm used by many militaries around the world.
 The weapon was first developed in the 1910s.
-However, it was not used officially in the military until 1921.
+However, it was not used officially in the military, until 1921.
 NATO is one of the many organizations around the world to make use of this weapon.

 However, individuals outside of the military are not supposed to use this weapon in the state of California.
 California restricts the usage of a .50 BMG due to the size of the ammunition used in the weapon and its rate of fire.
-California classifies a .50 BMG as an assault weapon.

 Facts About Possession of a .50 BMG